djacob65/maggot-mkdocs/docs/definitions/index.md

 <center><a href="../images/definitions_fig2.png" data-lightbox="fig2"><img src="../images/definitions_fig2.png" width="600px"></a></center>

 **1** - The first level concerns the definition of terminology (metadata) similar to a [descriptive metadata plan][7]{:target="_blank"}.
 Clearly, this category is more akin to configuration files.
 They represent the heart of the application around which everything else is based.
-The input and search interfaces are completely generated from these definition files (especially the *[web/conf/config_terms.txt](terminology)* file), thus defining each of the fields, their input type (*checkbox*, *dropbox*, *textbox*, ...) and the associated [controlled vocabulary](vocabulary) (ontology and thesaurus by autocompletion, drop-down list according to a list of fixed terms).
-This is why a [configuration and conversion step](../configuration) into JSON format is essential in order to be able to configure all the other modules.
+The input and search interfaces are completely generated from these definition files (especially the *[web/conf/config_terms.txt](terminology)* file), thus defining each of the fields, their <a href="../images/terminology_types.png" data-lightbox="fig3">input type</a> (*checkbox*, *dropbox*, *textbox*, ...) and the associated [controlled vocabulary](vocabulary) (ontology and thesaurus by autocompletion, drop-down list according to a list of fixed terms).
+This is why a [configuration step](../configuration) is essential in order to be able to configure all the other modules.

 **2** - The second level concerns the definitions of the mapping to a differently structured metadata schema, used either ***i)*** for metadata export to a remote repository (e.g. [Dataverse](dataverse), [Zenodo](zenodo)) or ***ii)*** for metadata harvesting (e.g. [JSON-LD](json-ld), [OAI-PMH](oai-pmh)).
 Simply place the definition files in the configuration directory (*[web/conf][4]{:target="_blank"}*) for them to be taken into account, provided you have adjusted the configuration (*[web/inc/config/config.inc][5]{:target="_blank"}*).